Page last reviewed: December, 2025

 Eligibility:

-- You must be an Australian citizen or permanent resident aged 18 or over.4
+- You must be an Australian citizen or permanent resident aged 18+.

 - You can apply as an individual or jointly with a partner, friend, or family member.

-This guarantee provides crucial support for single parents and legal guardians.
+This guarantee provides targeted support for single parents and legal guardians to build a secure family home.

 State/Territory | Location | New Property Price Cap |